tytydraco/yessleep/out/My_neighbor_perched_himself_on_top_of_a_pine_tree_in_my_backyard_and_never_came_down_The_sheriff_of_our_small_town_did_the_same_only_a_day_later.md

 He gave up on catching Henry’s attention by the time he had made it three quarters of the way up.
 As Jim started to walk back, I kept watching.
 Henry, the sleepwalker, never changed his pace.
 Each identical movement was eerily slow and deliberate.
 After reaching the apex, he positioned himself to face our home, extended both arms palms up in front of his chest, and became impossibly still.
 An unblinking gargoyle baking in the early morning summer sun.

-At least, I thought he stationary.
+At least, I thought he was stationary.

 When I checked on him an hour later through the telescope, however, he had spun his torso about thirty degrees west.
 Arms still extended, eyes still open, but his body had turned.
 Concerned and captivated in equal measure, I began observing him continuously.